Nathaniel Barnardiston: Early life

 Nathaniel was the eldest surviving son of Sir Thomas Barnardiston of Witham, Essex (son of the Thomas above), and his wife Mary Knightley, daughter of Sir Richard Knightley of Fawsley, Northamptonshire by his first marriage to Mary Fermor.
 He had younger brothers Arthur and Thomas, and a sister Elizabeth, who reached adulthood.
 Nathaniel's mother died in March 1594/95, whereupon his father remarried to Katherine Barnardiston (daughter of Thomas Banks of London, Serjeant-at-Law), who had formerly been the wife of Bartholomew Soame.
 Nathaniel underwent a profound religious awakening while he was at school.
-His admission to the Inner Temple is recorded in 1606, though he was there in November 1605 as he recalled seeing a group of men walking in the Temple garden, whispering together and looking and acting concerned, whom he afterwards recognized to have been the Gunpowder conspirators.
+His admission to the Inner Temple is recorded in 1606, though he was there in November 1605 as he recalled seeing a group of men walking in the Temple garden, whispering together and looking and acting concerned, whom he afterwards recognized to have been the Gunpowder Plot conspirators.

 His father died in 1610 during his own father's lifetime, and was buried at Ketton, where he has a fine knightly effigy on an elaborate tomb.
 This monument was requisitioned, and a sum of £100 allocated for the purpose, in the will of Dame Katherine of 1633.
 He left his term of years in the capital messuage at Witham to his widow, and his possession of the parsonage there to her and to his sons while its term endured.
 Nathaniel therefore did not succeed to the older family estates until the death of his grandfather, Sir Thomas Barnardiston of Clare, Suffolk, in 1619.
 His stepmother, his father's sole executrix, remarried, and lived until March 1632/33.
 A baronetcy which was to have been awarded to the elder Sir Thomas in 1611 was for some reason withheld.
 Nathaniel, who was attentive to him, persuaded him to allow him to present ministers to the livings in their gift, since he would be their patron in future and could appoint men of puritan or presbyterian leanings.

 On 16 May 1613 at St Pancras, Soper Lane (City of London) he married Jane, daughter of Sir Stephen Soame (c.
 1540-1619) of Little Thurlow, Suffolk (a very wealthy overseas cloth merchant who had been Lord Mayor of London in 1598).
 Their eldest child was born before 1617.
 In that year, 1617, he received a commission for sewers (for Suffolk and Essex).
 He was knighted in December 1618.